shivamsks219/pipapi/README.md

 **Python**: Using Python as the primary programming language for developing the API logic.<br>
 **Pip**: Leveraging the pip package manager to handle package installation and uninstallation.<br>
 **RESTful API Design**: Implementing a RESTful architecture to ensure consistent and predictable interactions with the API.<br>
-**JSON**: Communicating with the API using JSON data format for request and response payloads.

 <br>
 <br>